renatodeleao/a11y-vue-dialog/README.md

 A playground is used to test the component locally.
 It uses [`vue/cli` instant prototyping feature](https://cli.vuejs.org/guide/prototyping.html), so the downside is that you have to install it globally.

 - Then, just run `yarn play`

+## Acknowledgements
+1. Since `v0.5.0` focus trap is powered by the awesome [`focus-trap`](https://github.com/focus-trap/focus-trap) — go and give them some ✨

+## Colophon
+Thanks to all this packages for inspiration and guidance.

+#### Dependencies

+1. Since `v0.5.0` focus trap is powered by the awesome [`focus-trap`](https://github.com/focus-trap/focus-trap) — go and give them some ✨
+1. [portal-vue](https://github.com/LinusBorg/portal-vue/) from @LinusBorg wich makes escape overflow traps like breeze

+#### Acknowledgements
+- a11y-dialog (vanilla) from @HugoGiraudel to lead the path that ended here
+- vue-a11y-dialog (wrapper around ^) from @morkro for the motivation to build a pure vue alternative to it.
+- vue-js-dialog a fully fledge massive dialog

 ## License
 MIT © Renato de Leão